jstaursky/hutch/README.md

-# byte-slide
+# byte-slide (powered by sleigh!)
-Separate the sleigh compiler from Ghidra, rewritten Makefile.
+Separate the sleigh compiler from Ghidra, a rewritten Makefile.

-I had trouble with the existing Makefile in the repository and after debugging it, decided there are probably others like myself.
-So I cleaned(i.e., rewrote) it, and built (IMO) a better folder structure for use as a library.
+I had trouble with the existing Makefile in the repository and so after some trial and error to get a successful build, I decided there are probably others like myself.
+So I rewrote the Makefile, and built (IMO) a better folder structure for use as a library.

+The intent is not to be in 1-1 sync with the sleigh code-base found in ghidra, I will be making my own modifications--Hence the name change.

 # WINDOWS BUILDING
 Assuming your running under an mingw-w64-x86_64 style environment, after installing `bison` and `flex` (and `g++` + `binutils` + etc.),